Butternut Squash Macaroni and Cheese

 What You’ll Need

-This is truly one of the best recipes to sneak in extra nutrition for picky eaters – of all ages!
-Here’s the short list of what you’ll need to make this healthy and creamy veggie mac and cheese:
+This creamy butternut mac and cheese is one of the BEST ways to sneak in extra veggies for picky eaters (of all ages)!
+Here’s the short list of what you’ll need to make it.
+Scroll to the recipe card for a printable ingredients list.

-• Dry Pasta: Dry quinoa pasta or another gluten free or regular pasta.
-You can use any type and shape of pasta you like in this butternut squash macaroni and cheese recipe; I just think mac and cheese is classic with elbow macaroni!
+• Dry Pasta – I use quinoa pasta, butyou can use any gluten free or regular pasta.
+Any shape of pasta works in this butternut squash macaroni and cheese recipe.
+I just think mac and cheese is classic with elbow macaroni!

-• Butternut Squash: A good sized squash peeled and cut into large chunks.
-See my tips for safely cutting up butternut squash below!
+• Butternut Squash – You’ll need a good sized squash peeled and cut into large chunks.
+See my tips for safely cutting up butternut squash below.

-• Milk: I’ve used both 1% and 2% milk in this recipe, both with great results.
+• Milk – I’ve used both 1% and 2% milk in this recipe, both with great results.
+Feel free to swap regular milk with your choice of dairy-free alternative, if needed.

-• Dry Mustard Powder: Some say it’s optional, but mustard is the secret to extra flavor in any mac and cheese recipe!
-It makes any dish taste extra cheesy.
+• Dry Mustard Powder – Some say it’s optional, but a touch of mustard is the secret to more flavor in any mac and cheese recipe!
+The tanginess makes the sauce taste cheesier, even without extra cheese.

 A close up of butternut squash mac and cheese.